PDAL/PDAL/doc/stages/filters.programmable.rst

       ]
     }

-With that option set, you can now touch the ``pdalargs`` dictionary in your Python script:
+With that option set, you can now fetch the ``pdalargs`` dictionary in your Python script and use it:

 .. code-block:: python